openfedem/openfedem.org/docs/developer_area.md

 For more information about how to contribute, see our [Contribution Guidelines](https://github.com/openfedem/fedem-gui/blob/main/.github/CONTRIBUTING.md).

-If you as a developer is interested in joining the core team, we invite you to reach out to us at [developers@openfedem.org](mailto:developers@openfedem.org) to discuss potential collaboration opportunities.
+If you as a developer is interested in joining the OpenFEDEM team, we invite you to reach out to us at [developers@openfedem.org](mailto:developers@openfedem.org) to discuss potential collaboration opportunities.

 ## Code of Conduct